htl-anichstrasse/htl-catcher/README.md

 </p>

 ## About the project
 HTLCatcher is a Flappy-Bird-inspired Android Game developed by students of the higher technical college HTL Anichstraße in Innsbruck, Austria.
-The app was made for the college's open day to show potential new students what they can expect to learn in HTL Anichstraße.
+The app was made for the college's open day to show potential new students what they can expect to learn at HTL Anichstraße.

 # Screenshots